misha-krainik/GetPocket.rs/README.md

 ### Using the direct GetPocket API

 Currently, the crate is in an early stage and is actively under development.
-If you haven't found the method you need, we recommend utilizing the `send_params_direct` function to send a request to the GetPocket API.
+If you haven't found the method you need, we recommend utilizing the `send` function to send a request to the GetPocket API.
 This function includes automatic error handling and transfers all necessary tokens for the request.
 Rest assured, this method will persist in future versions of the crate.
 You need not worry that new releases will replace or alter it."

 ```rust
 use serde::{Serialize, Deserialize};